Search for anything...

 Description

-Featuring a finely-tuned multi-core processor and 4” high-resolution touch display, the HeadRush MX5 is an easy to use and realistic-sounding guitar FX and amp modeling processor which enables you to touch, swipe and drag-and-drop to instantly create and edit your perfect tone in an unprecedentedly realistic and intuitive way.
-It features gapless preset changes with reverb and delay tail spillover to ensure your rig changes sound seamless, a built-in looper with 20 minutes of record time and the ability to load custom impulse response files as well as exclusive original effects that can’t be found anywhere else.
-MX5 is packed with a versatile library of 46-amp models, 15 cabinets with 10 microphone emulations, 300 IR’s, and 63 premium FX as well as featuring additional Headrush FX, and will continue to be expanded with regular firmware updates that add features based on user feedback.
-Utilize the MX5’s Hands-Free Edit Mode, allowing you to Adjust any parameter mid-song without having to stop playing.
-Adjust, select the parameter, and then use the built-in expression pedal with toe-switch and adjustable tension to fine-tune your settings.
-MX5 has all of the connections you need to handle any performance scenario.
-With a ¼-inch guitar in, 2 switchable ¼-inch TRS outs, a 1/8-inch headphone out, 5-Pin MIDI in/out via 2 1/8""-to-MIDI adapters, ¼-inch stereo FX loop and ¼-inch TRS in for external expression pedal, MX5 easily integrates with your existing set up.
-Tailor your sound to any space; whether it’s a venue or rehearsal space, fine tune your presents to ensure you sound great and complement the acoustic characteristics of any environment.
-Whatever your space demands, MX5 delivers, letting you quickly apply some corrective equalization to your main ¼” outputs and all of your presets without permanently altering them.
-You can even Record and Reamp via the Built-in 24-bit 96 kHz Audio Interface when the HeadRush MX5 is connected to your computer.
+Featuring a finely-tuned multi-core processor and 4” high-resolution touch display, the HeadRush MX5 is an easy-to-use and realistic-sounding guitar FX and amp modeling processor that enables you to touch, swipe, and drag-and-drop to instantly create and edit your perfect tone in an unprecedentedly realistic and intuitive way.
+It features gapless preset changes with reverb and delay tail spillover to ensure your rig changes sound seamless, a built-in looper with 20 minutes of record time, the ability to load custom impulse response files, and original effects that can’t be found anywhere else.
+MX5 is packed with a versatile library of 52-amp models, 15 cabinets with 10 microphone emulations, 300 IRs, and 74 premium FX plus additional Headrush FX.
+Utilize the MX5’s Hands-Free Edit Mode, allowing you to adjust any parameter mid-song without stopping playing.
+With a ¼-inch guitar in, 2 switchable ¼-inch TRS outs, a 1/8-inch headphone out, 5-Pin MIDI in/out via 2 1/8"-to-MIDI adapters, ¼-inch stereo FX loop and ¼-inch TRS in for external expression pedal, MX5 easily integrates with your existing set up.
+Whatever your space demands, MX5 delivers, letting you quickly apply corrective equalization to your main ¼” outputs and all of your presets without permanently altering them.

 Brand: HEADRUSH